rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 <% end %>
 ```

-Destroying a record should be pretty simple so I'll just show you the code.
+Destroying a record should be pretty simple, so I'll just show you the code.
 Change `app/views/shortened_links/index.html.erb`

 ```html
 <div class="col">